xtaran/dist-detect/PITCHME.md

 * Also store results and scan dates in a database.

-* Maybe use repology.org instead of package lists.

 * Also check SMTP, HTTP and maybe other ports.

 * Parse package changelogs for existing versions.